Conaclos/biome-fosdem-2024/slides.md

 ## TypeScript 🤯

 - type & variable with same name
+- ~~a reference can refer to a type and a variable~~
-- a reference refers multiple declarations
+- a reference can refer to multiple declarations
 - **partially referenced declarations**
   - type / variable duality